macreiben-dev/pit-wall-acquisition/README.md

 # Pit Wall Acquisition Plugin

 This plugin is to be used with simhub to forward data to a WebApi.
+This WebApi then exposes an endpoint to feed a prometheus database.

 [Download latest version](https://github.com/macreiben-dev/pit-wall-acquisition/releases/tag/Live-20231126.5)

-## How it works
+## How does it work ?

 ![Global schematic](./docs/assets/pitwall_prez.png)

+Any simulator supported by [SimHub](https://www.simhubdash.com/) can be used with the plugin.

 ## Key code items